Santa’s Helper (Sexy!) With Boots : 2 / 6

 “Yes, that’s the one!”

 The woman in red nodded, and drew on her cigarette.
 Just as she was about to speak, an old Cadillac pulled into the parking lot, and three more women got out, all of them dressed in sexy Santa’s Helper outfits.
 They waved a desultory hello, then gathered in a little pack by themselves to smoke and talk several yards away from Jack and the woman in red.
 “Bitches,” the woman in red commented, under her breath.
-Jack didn’t want to be judgmental, but he had more than a strong suspicion that all four of these women were prostitutes, and that the Hot Summer Christmas was some kind of prostitutional gathering.
+Jack didn’t want to be judgmental, but he had more than a strong suspicion that all four of these women were prostitutes, and that the Hot Summer Christmas was some kind of prostitutional, prostitutionary, prostitutory gathering.

 What kind of crazy nightmare is this?
 Jack asked himself.
-Who and how and why would I be changed into a woman and shanghaied into a lurid sex party?
-He resolved then and there that, no matter what he had to do to get to the heart of this mystery he’d fallen into, he was not going to be a prostitute, not for an evening or an hour or even one minute.
-But the woman in red was talking again.
+How and why and by whom would I be changed into a woman and shanghaied into a lurid sex party?
+He resolved then and there that — no matter what he had to do to get to the heart of this mystery he’d fallen into — he was not going to be a prostitute, not for an evening or an hour or even one minute.
+Further, there'd be no sex with anyone!
+Not for anything on earth!

 “Well, that’s where we’re going,” she said.
-“The Hot Summer Christmas is happening in that very same mall.
+“The Hot Summer Christmas is taking place in that very same mall.
 It’s kind of an old mall, but whatever.
 It’s seen better days, but haven’t we all.
 Anyway, one of the big clothes stores has a huge back room -- a kind of warehouse, almost.
-The big store’s gone, so this great big room is empty all the time.
+The big store’s gone, so this great big back room is empty all the time.
 The maintenance guy rents it out for cash on the QT.
 I’ve done a couple events there -- so have the other girls.
 It’s not too bad.”

 “How are you getting there?”
 Jack asked.